 Transformation and giving back are strategic focus areas for Citadel.
-This encompasses large initiatives that include driving transformational change within the financial services industry, to the smaller things that touch people’s everyday lives in the most meaningful way.
+This encompasses large initiatives that include driving transformational change within the financial services industry, to the smaller things that make a difference in the most meaningful way.

-Citadel, together with its parent company Peregrine Holdings, is involved in a black ownership initiative called Nala, which highlights the company’s commitment to B-BBEE through high-impact Socio Economic Development (SED) projects that include education, community development and an investment trust for Citadel’s black employees.
+Citadel, together with its parent company Peregrine Holdings, is involved in a black ownership initiative called Nala, which highlights the company’s commitment to B-BBEE.
+This is achieved through high-impact Socio Economic Development (SED) projects that include education, community development and an investment trust for Citadel’s black employees.
 Nala owns a 20% stake in Peregrine Holdings.

 EMPLOYEES MAKING A DIFFERENCE